willsather/sather.ws/README.md

 ## Website

 This is all the code that supports my website.
-You can find the two instances at: [`https://www.sather.ws`](https://www.sather.ws)
+You can find the it live at: [`https://www.sather.ws`](https://www.sather.ws)

+It has four main pages:

+1. Home
+2. Experience
+3. Blog
+4. About

+where `/blog/${slug}` is various blog posts.

 ## Local Setup